lennartkerkvliet/statutes/statutes.md

 The General Assembly will determine in which manner the Federation is dissolved and in which manner the dissolution is settled.

-In case of dissolution, any remaining net assets of the AISBL shall be allocated to one or more non-profit organizations with similar purposes, as determined by the General Assembly.
+In case of dissolution, any remaining net assets of the AISBL shall be allocated to one or more non-profit organisations with similar purposes, as determined by the General Assembly.
 Under no circumstances may the assets be returned to members or used for their benefit.